-A person's hands planting something in soil with a shovel
+A person's hands planting a tree in soil

 How to Plant a Tree: A Complete Guide to Growing Healthy and Beautiful Trees